seekrcentral/seekrflow/docs/tutorials.rst

     choose all settings and validate the correctness and optimality of all settings, force field parameters, and starting structures.

-Tutorial 2: Parametrizing the System with Espaloma
+Tutorial 2: Parameterizing the System with Espaloma
 --------------------------------------------------

-This tutorial shows how one would parametrize a system using the Espaloma force field.
+This tutorial shows how one would parameterize a system using the Espaloma force field.

 Prerequisites
 ~~~~~~~~~~~~~